bogdanparvu18/msc-graduate-project/outputs/phase1/reports/phase1_matcha_chartqa_baseline_20260718_124257_report.md

 This experiment preserves the same dataset selection, evaluation functions, normalization rules, metrics, and reporting format used for the Pix2Struct and DePlot baselines.
 Only the model-loading and prediction components are adapted to MatCha's direct end-to-end inference approach.

-The results should be interpreted as a direct visual question answering baseline for structured chart reasoning rather than as a modular chart-to-table reasoning pipeline.
+MatCha achieved the strongest direct-model baseline evaluated so far, reaching 50.5% exact-match accuracy and 37.5% numeric-match accuracy on the reproducibly selected 200-example ChartQA validation subset.
+The results should be interpreted as a direct visual question answering baseline for structured chart reasoning rather than as a modular chart-to-table reasoning pipeline as Deplot.